4.b) Gravitational phenomena

 Wikipedia differentiate between mechanical waves, such as sound waves, electromagnetic waves or those of transmission of so-called fields –assumed immaterial– and gravitational waves, which would represent the transmission of distortions in space itself.

-It appears that Modern Physics, in addition to using phantom light waves, confuses changes in size and tension of the reticules of the gravitational ether with changes in space itself.
+It appears that Modern Physics, in addition to using phantom light waves, confuses changes in size and tension of the reticules of the Global Aether with changes in space itself.
 It then uses time variations to fit with the model with observations of the physical reality, before turning, of course, to singularities and uncertainties as a last resort.

 Periodic and non-periodic waves

-Gravitational waves should be periodic, since tension of gravitational ether is constant –unlike light waves, which appear in a non-periodic way.
+Gravitational waves should be periodic, since tension of Global Aether is usually the same –unlike light waves, which appear in a non-periodic way.
 The type of waves, which are non-periodic, is pulses.

-The elastic energy of the gravitational or global ether needs a constant vibration due to concept of elasticity itself; a body at absolute rest could not have any internal energy.
+The elastic energy of the gravitational or Global Aether needs a constant vibration due to concept of elasticity itself; a body at absolute rest could not have any internal energy.

 Stationary and propagating waves